Stephen is a mystic, motivational speaker, and spiritual counselor.

 In June 2011, his bishop arranged for him to continue his education in the USA.
 He began in Detroit, Michigan, where he completed post-graduate studies in theology at the Sacred Heart Major Seminary (2011-2013, Summa cum laude).
 While studying in Detroit, he took up residence at St. Mary’s Catholic Church in Wayne, where he provided pastoral assistance from time to time.

-He moved to Virginia in the summer of 2013 and was welcomed to reside at All Saints Catholic Church in Manassas.
+He moved to Virginia in the summer of 2013 and was welcomed by Fr.
+Bob Cilinski to reside at the All Saints Catholic Church in Manassas.
 In the Fall of the same year, he began doctoral studies (Doctor of Ministry) at the Catholic University of America in Washington, DC.

 During his studies in DC, he had an experience of religious conversion.
 In February 2014, a biblical exposition by Joseph Prince (Pastor of New Creation Church, Singapore) got his attention.
 He began to re-examine some of the doctrinal positions of the Catholic Church in light of Scripture.
 Some of the issues he examined were on purgatory, confession, Mary’s role, justification, and salvation.

 After a year of reflection on these matters, he concluded that there was sufficient disparity between the Scriptures and some of his previously held beliefs about God and the salvation of the world.
 He decided to side with Scripture.
 Consequently, in March 2015, he formally left the Church.

 In the period since he exited the Catholic Church, he co-founded and pastored Charis Temple (2015-2019), a non-denominational church based in Virginia.
 In early 2019, he stepped down to focus on improving and ‘re-creating’ himself through self-study and personal renewal, in preparation to launch the next phase of his life journey.